EdDataScienceEES/course-repository-Alisonbeee/Week 1/README.md

 # Week-one

-*italics* Note to self: Not sure fully how to use this yet but going to try keep all my notes in github.
+*Note to self: Not sure fully how to use this yet but going to try keep all my notes in github.*

 Aim1: Hopefully will figure out the best way to save notes so I can access them in the best possible way.